APPENDIX, November 6, 2024:

 To a degree, we know what to expect from Trump.
 His first act when taking office will be to order "his" Justice Department to drop the pending court cases against him, and of course he'll fire the prosecutor.
 Then he'll demonstratively sign an order withdrawing (again) the US from the Paris Agreement on climate change, while proclaiming that problem phony and non-existent.
 He'll (equally demonstratively) undo a series of Biden orders that had undone Trump's earlier orders opening several nature reserves, including a vast wilderness area in Alaska, to oil drilling.
 In fact, Trump will have located all Biden orders that reversed earlier Trump orders; he'll reverse all of those to make his world just like he left it four years ago.

 Trump has learned something about making a Cabinet.
 Last time he had folks who occasionally disagreed with him.
 There won't be any of that this time.
 They'll all be loyal hardliners.
 He'll want a military parade in DC, with tanks and missiles like Putin and Xi have, and this time he'll retire the general who objects.
 He'll then play his ace card: an order to round up all "undocumented" people (illegal aliens) in the country and deport them forthwith, and he will announce a restart on building the wall on the Mexican border.
-He'll announce the use of new electronic surveillance methods at the border, and may build massive primitive detention cells to hold captive migrants for some months in great discomfort before shipping them back.
+He'll announce the use of new electronic surveillance methods at the border, and may build massive primitive detention prisons to hold captive migrants for some months in great discomfort before shipping them back.

 NATO and Ukraine are right to be nervous.
 Trump will "offer" Putin the Crimea and Donbas regions for peace (Trump has said he would end the war in a day), a deal that Ukraine's President Zelinskiy will immediately disown.
 Nothing will come of that, and Trump will blame Zelinskiy for the continuation of the war and will cut off all aid to Ukraine.
 NATO will hold crisis meetings, with the US threatening to withdraw.
 (Outcome uncertain.)

 There will be four years of such crises.
 If Trump lives that long he'll outrank Biden as the oldest US president ever.
-If he doesn't, his VP and acolyte, Vance, is a true would-be fascist storm trooper.
+If he doesn't, his VP and acolyte, Vance, is a true would-be storm trooper.
 That's something to look forward to.

 Current essay: